rdf4cpp/rdf4cpp/docs/source/users_guide.rst

 --------------------

 The setting :var:`rdf4cpp::rdf::datatypes::registry::relaxed_parsing_mode` disables IRI validity checks and allows rdf4cpp to automatically try to correct some faulty Literals.
+See the linked relaxed_parsing_mode for a full list of changes.
 Currently aimed at reducing loading errors with DBPedia, more might be added in future versions.

 (since rdf4cpp v0.0.24)